 World Politics and International Relations students have an excellent success record in applications for these mobility programs.
 For a list of European Universities with which the Department of Political and Social Sciences currently has Erasmus exchange agreements, click here.

 The academic organization of the degree course is carried out by a Departmental Working Group (Gruppo di Riesame).
-For the academic year 2017-18, the degree course coordinator is Prof. Ian Carter.
-Any queries about the degree course should be sent to firstname.lastname@example.org
+The current degree course coordinator is Prof. Ian Carter.
+Any queries about the degree course should be sent to email@example.com

 “One of the hallmarks of the World Politics and International Relations Course is the way it relates theoretical and applied knowledge.
 In courses like International Law, International Relations and Regional Integration, theoretical concepts are analysed and applied to particular cases.
 In the course on Negotiation and Management Skills in International Organizations, through simulations, students can directly experience the use of diplomatic tools and strategies in a practical way.
 The link between theory and practice makes a class fascinating and extremely useful.
 It is satisfying to improve one’s knowledge and competences through a personal, active contribution”.